 SeaShore Transportation Forum

-Goals: To fulfill this mission, SeaShore adopted the following goals in May of 1997:
+To fulfill its mission, SeaShore adopted the following goals in May 1997:

 - Develop and adopt a package of transportation priorities based on land use and cost/benefit plans that improves interjurisdictional mobility, freight and goods movement, safety, and addresses peak hour congestion.

 - Jointly implement adopted priorities through leadership education and advocacy and public involvement within communities, cities and counties of the region.

 - Adopt and implement a strategy for increasing funding for multimodal transportation improvements and programs.